 Based on current DES estimates for the Greater Phoenix-Glendale-Mesa metropolitan Area non-farm workforce, there are approximately 1,677,600 employees.
-TRP employees account for over 34.5% of those Maricopa County residents.
-In addition, 'Student' sites contribute another 100,172 participants to the overall population tracked by the TRP.
+TRP employees account for over 34.1% of those Maricopa County residents.
+In addition, 'Student' sites contribute another 102,478 participants to the overall population tracked by the TRP.

 The number of all TRP participants has steadily increased each year of the program.
-When compared to DES estimates for non-farm workforce, TRP employees increased by 3.2%, while the DES workforce showed a decrease of 1.9% from the previous year.
+When compared to DES estimates for non-farm workforce, TRP employees decreased by 1.1%, while the DES workforce showed an increase of 0.2% from the previous year.
 The student population has remained fairly level over the previous four years, showing a slight decrease for this year.
-Program participation shows an average annual rate increase of 0.4% since FY 2006.
+Program participation shows an average annual rate increase of 0.3% since FY 2007.